“I am interested in following a fruitarian diet to detox and lose weight. Is eating nothing but fruit really healthy?” – Peter

 In short, I find that a macro-nutrient ratio between 65-80% carbohydrates (with lots of fruit), 10-15% protein and 10-20% fat tend to work for most people on a calorie-sufficient, mostly raw food, plant-based diet.
 This is generally a nutrient-sufficient diet (provided sufficient intake of calories).

-Skewing these ratios too far in either direction tends to cause problems.
-Because of this, I don’t recommend any diet protocol that reduces fat intake below 10%, nor do I recommend any strict, rigid diet that defines itself primarily by one group of food based more on ideology rather than science and modern human physiology.
+Skewing macro-nutrient ratios too far in either direction tends to cause problems.
+Because of this, I do not recommend any diet protocol that reduces fat intake below 10%, nor do I recommend any strict, rigid diet that defines itself primarily by one group of food based more on ideology rather than science and modern human physiology.

 Ultimately, you should take some blood tests to ensure that your diet is working for you.
 In a perfect world, you’d do a “baseline” blood test before you start a low fat or 80/10/10-type diet.
 After about eight weeks or so, retest and see what your numbers are doing.